 What is the difference between k-nearest neighbors and k-means?

-Furthermore, the k-Nearest Neighbors model is a supervised learning model, since it requires the assignment to groups in order to derive new ones.
-The k-Means clustering, on the other hand, is an unsupervised learning algorithm, since it is able to recognize different groups independently on the basis of the structures in the data and to assign the data to these classes.
+Furthermore, the k-Nearest Neighbors model is a supervised learning model, since it requires the assignment to groups to derive new ones.
+The k-Means clustering, on the other hand, is an unsupervised learning algorithm, since it can recognize different groups independently based on the structures in the data and assign the data to these classes.

 How can you do k-nearest neighbor matching in Python?